 Focuses on the completion of respiratory therapy competencies and transition to employment.
 This course includes the complete program competency list.
 At the completion of this clinical, learners must demonstrate competence in all of the required and required/simulated competencies.
 The instructor may identify specific competencies to be addressed during this clinical.
+Prerequisite(s): 515-182 Respiratory Clinical 4

-517-Renal Dialysis
+517 Renal Dialysis